Pride Fighting Championships: Rules

 Pride's rules differed between main Pride events and Bushido events.
 It was announced on November 29, 2006, that Bushido events would be discontinued.

 Match length

-Pride matches consisted of three rounds; the first lasted ten minutes and the second and third each lasted five minutes.
+Pride matches originally consisted of three rounds; the first lasted ten minutes and the second and third each lasted five minutes.
 Intermissions between each round were two minutes long.
-In Pride events held in the United States, NSAC Unified MMA rules were used: non-title matches consisted of three five-minute rounds and title matches consisted of five five-minute rounds, both with 60-second intermissions between rounds.
+In Pride events held in the United States, the NSAC unified MMA rules were used: non-title matches consisted of three five-minute rounds and title matches consisted of five five-minute rounds, both with 60-second intermissions.

-When two rounds of a Grand Prix took place on the same night, Grand Prix bouts consisted of two rounds, the first lasting ten minutes and the second lasting five.
+When two rounds of a Grand Prix took place on the same night, bouts consisted of two rounds, the first lasting ten minutes and the second lasting five.
 Intermissions between each round remained two minutes long.

 Weight classes

 Pride Fighting Championships did not divide their fighters based on weight divisions per se.
 A fighter could be booked to fight an opponent of any weight.
 Weight divisions were used for championship bouts and for Grands Prix to decide a best fighter at a given weight class.